jakehamtexas/eslint-plugin-exhaustive-switch/README.md

 }
 ```

-Then (optionally) configure the rules you want to use under the rules section.
+Then configure the rule under the rules section.

 ```json
 {